Kilometres/dave-e2s/README.md

 - There are not many because most of my E2s are 'illegible' or too overpowered and require obscure cores and admin perms.

-Thanks to [Kilo](https://github.com/Kilometres) for formatting, optimisation and bug fixes.
+Thanks to [Kilo](https://github.com/Kilometres) for rewriting every E2 with better formatting, bug fixes and general optimisation.

 ## Chips
  - Laser Beam